18 Top Places to Travel Alone in the U.S.

-There are many tours and museums in Boston.
-Since many do require admission, you may want to prioritize some of the best, like the Boston Tea Party Ships and Museum, Plimoth Plantation, and the John F. Kennedy Presidential Museum.
+As we mentioned, there are multiple tours and museums in Boston.
+Since many require admission, you may want to prioritize some of the best, like the Boston Tea Party Ships and Museum, Plimoth Plantation, and the John F. Kennedy Presidential Museum.

 14. New Orleans, Louisiana

-There are many history tours in the city that you can take, or you can plan your own walking tour through some of the neighborhoods to see old Victorian homes and visit some of the unique cemeteries.
+Sign up for a history tour for a new perspective on the city, or plan your own walking tour through some of the neighborhoods to see old Victorian homes and visit some of the unique cemeteries.

-You will want to spend some time in the famed French Quarter, where you can shop at the local boutiques and indulge in iconic New Orleans cuisine.
+Be sure to carve out extra time for visiting the famed French Quarter, where you can shop at the local boutiques and indulge in iconic New Orleans cuisine.
 Stop for a taste of beignets at Café du Monde and try some of the local Cajun cuisine.

 15. Honolulu, Hawaii

 Hawaii is a bucket list destination for many people, and while it is usually associated with honeymoons and couples' travel, there are several places, like Honolulu, that are great destinations for solo travel.

-One of the reasons Honolulu, on the island of Oahu, is terrific for traveling alone is because it is more touristy and less remote than other Hawaiian destinations.
+Located on the main island of Oahu, Honolulu is more touristy and less remote than other Hawaiian destinations.
 That makes it ideal for visiting solo.
-Another plus: the public transport system is geared toward tourists, so you can find it easy to get around to the area's most interesting attractions and to Oahu's beaches.
+Another plus: the public transport system is geared towards tourists, so you should find it easy to get around to the area's most interesting attractions and to Oahu's beaches.

 Waikiki Beach is a must-visit that should top your holiday agenda.
 Don't miss having a meal (or many) on the waterfront.
-While you're here, plan a trip to climb Diamond Head on your own or take a tour.
+While you're here, plan a trip to climb Diamond Head on your own, or take a guided tour.
 Pearl Harbor is a must-see, and taking in a luau, even alone, is an experience you will never forget.